johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 zone.example.ns.msa.provider.
 NS ...
 zone.example.ns.msa.provider.
 NS ...

 To migrate from "owner maintained" NS RRset to "MSA maintained", the zone owner must verify that the NS RRset as published by the MSA is correct and in sync with the NS RRset as published by the zone owner itself.
-After this verification the zone owner changes the SIGNER NSMGMT field in the existing SIGNER record from NSMGMT=OWNER to NSMGMT=MSA.
+After this verification the zone owner changes the SIGNER NSMGMT field in the existing SIGNER record from NSMGMT=OWNER to NSMGMT=AGENT.

 ## Migrating from a Multi-Signer Architecture Back to Single-Signer.

 If for some reason a zone owner wants to migrate back to a single-signer architecture, the process is essentially the reverse of the migration from single-signer to multi-signer:

 1. The zone owner offboards all MSAs but one (the one that will be the single-signer)
 2. The zone owner must verify that the NS RRset it publishes (in the unsigned zone) is correct and in sync with the NS RRset as published by the remaining MSA.
 3. The zone owner changes the SIGNER NSMGMT field in the SIGNER record from NSMGMT=MSA to NSMGMT=OWNER.

 The zone is now essentially back to a single-signer architecture.
 The remaining SIGNER record may be removed from the zone.